anthonychu/durable-entities-agents/README.md

 cp local.settings.sample.json local.settings.json
 ```

-Edit `local.settings.json` and update the following values:
+Edit `local.settings.json` and update the following values (add any other environment variables as needed):

 ```json
 {